strvcom/atlas.js/packages/objection/README.md

 ### Service

-The service accepts two configuration options - `models` and `knex`.
+The service accepts three configuration options - `models`, `knex` and `prefetch`.

 - `models`: A path to a module, relative to application's root, from which to load database models.
 Each exported key is expected to a model.
 - `knex`: This object is [passed as-is][knex-config] to the underlying Knex client to initialise the connection.
+- `prefetch`: (default `true`) Determines whether your models' table schemas will be eagerly prefetched on startup to avoid fetching them during actual requests.
+See [Objection.js docs][objection-fetchtableschema] to learn more about this behaviour.

 ```js
 import * as objection from '@atlas.js/objection'